What are the Consequences of Falls in Hospitals?

 • Non-financial consequences

-• Financial consequences of the fall
+• Financial consequences

-Your solicitor will help establish any consequences of the fall, such as loss of amenity or independence that impacts your quality of life, or costs for past or future care.
-If you are of working age, this may be your ability to work post-incident that results in loss of earnings.
+Your solicitor will help establish any consequences of the fall, such as a loss of independence that impacts your quality of life or costs for past or future care.
+If you are of working age, you can still claim for being unable to work post-incident, as this results in loss of earnings.
+Compensation can ensure a patient’s financial position is not impacted by a hospital fall, and can cover any emotional or physical trauma caused by the incident.

-Please Note: At Medical Solicitors, we specialise in falls in hospital claims involving healthcare providers in England and Wales and will be happy to extend a helping hand if your case is located in either of these regions.
+Please note: At Medical Solicitors, we specialise in falls in hospital claims involving healthcare providers in England and Wales and will be happy to extend a helping hand if your case is located in either of these regions.
 Unfortunately, we do not handle claims outside of England and Wales.

 Why Choose Us?